-Join us at the Thompson Center on the UT Austin campus on Saturday, April 1 for a spectacular day of community, creativity and fun.
-Park for free in Lot 40.
-We will have hands on "playshops" where we will demonstrate the fun and practical health benefits of improvisation and storytelling.
-We will also have a screening of the PD-themed documentary, Boys of Summer: Short Stop.
-We'll close with a performance by ComedySportz Austin.
+We were all in at UT Austin, spectacular in San Jose and now look forward to bringing the a spectacular day of community, creativity and fun to you!
+We will demonstrate the fun and practical health benefits of improvisation and storytelling.
+We will have a screening of the PD-themed documentary, Boys of Summer: Short Stop.
+There is no charge for this event.
+You may attend virtually or in person by clicking one of the two buttons below.
+We'll close with a performance by ComedySportz San Jose.
 All are welcome - all presentations are all-ages appropriate.
-A $10 donation is suggested.
-You may also attend this event virtually (via Zoom link).
+A ticket is required for the ComedySportz event.

 These evidence-based programs, developed in PhD clinical trials, have been shown to increase creativity, communication, and confidence.
 They address the well-known but drastically underserved cognitive and psychosocial needs within the PD community.

 We will also be hosting a silent auction during the festival featuring art created by people with PD.
 Click here to see the gallery!
 It is a well known but non-understood phenomena that some people with PD develop the ability to create stunning art after they are diagnosed.

 Article: The Art effect on the artist with PD